realworldocaml/mdx/README.md

        This is a particularly convenient way of publishing CLI tools to users who do not need the full power of opam.

-       You can access the functionality directly via the duniverse-init, duniverse-opam-install and duniverse-pull commands,
+       You can access the functionality directly via the monorepo-init, monorepo-opam-install and monorepo-pull commands,

        Also see https://github.com/avsm/platform for an example of a fully bootstrapping use of this tool.